Ferrari Special Editions & One Offs

 Base Car: Ferrari 599 GTO

-The Ferrari SP30 is a one-off based on the 599 GTO and completed in 2013.
-Cheerag Arya already had a collection of some of the finest Ferraris ever built so he decided to approach Ferrari about getting one made just for him.
-According to Arya, the car has 599 GTO running gear, only with some kind of tuned exhaust and revised suspension.
-Somehow it has ended up with the roof aping the Bertone Mantide, the sideswipes and headlights of an F12, and the aero aids of a 599XX.
+Based on the 599 GTO and completed in 2013.
+Cheerag Arya already had a collection of some of the finest Ferraris ever built so he decided to approach Ferrari about getting one just for him.
+599 GTO running gear, only with a tuned exhaust and revised suspension.
+It has ended up with the roof aping the Bertone Mantide, the sideswipes and lights of F12, and the aero of a 599XX.
+Learn More

 Ferrari Sergio